 Ashish Sinha is Professor of Marketing and Associate Dean (Research) for the UTS Business School.
-He has previously held senior adminstratve positions,incuding Interim Dean (UTS Business School), Acting Head of Economics (UTS), and Professor and Head of School of Marketing at the Australian School of Business, Universty of New South Wales.
+He has previously held senior leadership positions in both industry and academia,incuding Interim Dean (UTS Business School), Acting Head of Economics (UTS), and Professor and Head of School of Marketing at the Australian School of Business, Universty of New South Wales, and Vice President, Analytics Insights group at Informations Resources, Chicago, USA.
+He currently has or previously held visiting appointments at the Indian School of Business (ISB), HongKong Polytech Universty and Universty of Alberta.
 His work has appeared in many academic and trade journals, including Marketing Science, the Journal of Marketing, the Journal of Marketing Research, the Journal of Consumer Psychology, the Journal of Retailing, Marketing Letters, the Journal of Retailing and Consumer Services, the Journal of Business Research, Industrial Marketing Management and Australasian Marketing Journal.
 He is the recipient of several academic awards, including the Davidson Award for the Best Journal of Retailing Paper, Australasian Marketing Journal Best Paper Award, Academy of Marketing Science Best Dissertation Award, AMA MRSIG and AMA BrandSIG Best Paper Awards and 2013 ANZMAC Distinguished Researcher Award.
 He was awarded the “Best Marketing Professor” in Australasia by the CMO Asia chapter in 2011.
 In 2016, he was nominated a Fellow of Australia-NZ Marketing Academy (ANZMAC).
 He is also a Principal Investigator for the $240 million Food Agility CRC and a twice-finalist for the prestigious INFORMS Marketing Science Institute Gary Lilien Practice Award in recognition of his work in the areas of Category Management, Assortment and Disruptive innovation.

 Ashish obtained his PhD from University of Alberta, Canada in the area of Marketing Science with minors in Statistics and Economics.
 His major area of interest lies in developing models that help managers make better decisions.
 This interest is a natural extension of his work at Information Resources Incorporated, Chicago, USA, where in the role of Vice President and Chief Modeler of Analytics Insight Group he spearheaded the development of several multi-million dollar products including Attribute Drivers, Consumer Mix Drivers and Portfolio Drivers.
 He has consulted for many Blue Chip companies, including Kraft, Pepsico, Frito-Lays and Campbell Soup Company, among others, and has taught several executive programs for companies, such as, General Electric, Coke, Hershey and Eli Lilly.
 He has advised many consulting houses and regulatory organizations, including Mckinsey Corporation, Information Resources Incorporated and ACCC, and was involved in the design and marketing of the analytics offerings of Synovate Aztec in Australasia and Synovate MMA in the United States.
 He has mostly recently sold a Big Data Marketing Analytics company that he was a partner in to Information Resources Incorporated, Chicago, USA.